zhangwei03020915/abp/docs/en/tutorials/book-store-with-abp-suite/part-05.md

 On the UI side, ABP Suite provides convenient comment placeholders within pages for MVC, Blazor, and Angular UIs.
 These comment sections serve as hook points where you can add your custom code.

-For example, if you open *Books/Index.cshtml* file in your IDE, you will see those placeholders like follows:
+For example, if you open the *Books/Index.cshtml* file in your IDE, you will see those placeholders like following:

 ```xml
 <!-- Code omitted for brevity -->